 Visiting a local mall recently, I ran across a new attraction – Escape Room Pittsburgh Mills.
 You’ve probably heard of escape rooms – they’re the new Big Thing.
 The premise is that you need to solve clues to “escape” within a certain amount of time.
-Since I haven’t tried this before, I grabbed one of the flyers they had.
-Marketing
+For what it’s worth, these activities look like quite a bit of fun, so much

 I have bad news for you.
 You don’t own your brand.
 I know you’ve spent a lot of time creating a logo and crafting your brand’s voice.
 You may have spent a lot of money doing this as well.
 Yet, you still don’t own it.
 You know who does?
 We all do.
 Your brand lives in the minds of everyone else.

 Today, Microsoft is unveiling a new logo for it’s search engine Bing, which is the second largest search engine following Google (of course).
 Advertising Age got a preview of it yesterday: Microsoft Updates Bing Logo as Search Service Grows Up.
 It’s not unusual for a company to tweak it’s logo now and then.
 I’m glad to see green instead of yellow,